 Gov. Jay Inslee has implemented a new “Healthy Washington — Roadmap to Recovery,” with revised COVID-19 phases.
 Beginning on January 11, 2021, Washington State is following a regional recovery approach with eight (8) regions of the state.

 All eight regions are now in Phase 2 through at least Mar.
 1, 2021.

 Washington has avoided overwhelming the state’s health care systems throughout this pandemic so far through rigorous safety measures, such as physical distancing and masking, as well as social and economic restrictions.
 This new recovery system aims to safely ease some restrictions while also maintaining crucial hospital capacity, ensuring care for Washingtonians that need it and paving the way for economic recovery.

 Current Phases are listed in the following chart, and on the Governor’s Medium page.

 Metrics to Move to Phase 2

-As outlined in the Governor’s COVID-19 phased recovery plan, regions must meet each of the following four metrics in order to move into Phase 2:
+Regions must meet three of the of the following four metrics in order to move to Phase 2:

 - Decreasing trend of 10% or more in two-week rate of COVID-19 cases per 100k population;